Fernanda Balboa: Social and civic works

 Balboa ran a kindergarten school from 1933 to 1941.
-She helped in financing the studies of the brightest pupils that could no longer support their schooling due to poverty.
-During the World War II, she joined the underground movement, and helped in establishing the home for the soldiers who were recovering from their wounds and illness during the war.
+She helped finance the studies of the brightest pupils who could no longer support their schooling due to poverty.
+During World War II, she joined the underground movement, and helped in establishing the home for the soldiers who were recovering from their wounds and illness during the war.
 She also established a community kitchen in Antipolo and Dimasalang, and in places where food was scarce.

 After the war and peace was restored in the country, the Philippine Association of University Women resumed its activities, where she was appointed executive secretary.
 For eleven years, she was the president of the League of Women Voters of the Philippines, an organization which helped in the passing the New Civil Code, particularly, the inheritance laws.
-She drafted and worked on the legislation of the creation of the Women's and Minor's Bureau under the Department of Labor.
+She drafted and worked on the legislation for the creation of the Women's and Minor's Bureau under the Department of Labor.

-The Association of University Women recognized her active socio-civic involvement in the country, and as such, granted her a scholarship to the Columbia University where she pursued studies in social legislation.
+The Association of University Women recognized her active socio-civic involvement in the country, and as such, granted her a scholarship to Columbia University where she pursued studies in social legislation.

 Balboa's life became a living proof of her dedication and participation in the country's civic, social, and political affairs.
 All this came from her philosophy: "Success is equal to the amount of sacrifice you give".